csci338/fall2024/pages/_assignments/lab05.md

    poetry show
    ```

-### Exercise 5: Running the Project in a Virtual Environment
+### 5. Running the Project in a Virtual Environment
 Create a new file in your `poetry-demo` folder called `lab05-experiments.py`.
 Paste the following starter code inside of it:

 ```py